 While doctors might prescribe medication (beta-blockers, ace inhibitors, etc) in either case, they may just advise people to make some lifestyle changes in the pre-hypertension stage.
 Moderate issues are often relieved when patients lose weight, sleep well or add some moderate exercise to their routine.
 If losing weight and changing a diet cannot resolve the issue, medications might help patients maintain their healthy blood pressure.

-Some individuals might always have low blood pressure without experiencing negative symptoms.
+Some individuals might always have hypotension without experiencing negative symptoms.
 If an adult is healthy and experiences no negative system, it may be fine.
 Typical symptoms of hypotension are: feeling dizzy, lightheaded, or faint, lightheadedness, lack of concentration, unsteadiness, weakness, nausea (feeling sick), blurred vision, confusion, palpitations (a rapid, or irregular heartbeat), pale, clammy, cold skin, fatigue, depression, thirst, confusion, sleepiness, tiredness, black, tarry stools, general weakness.

 But for others it can be a symptom of a serious medical issue because they have lost blood or their heart is unable to pump blood efficiently.
 This means that their organs are not getting enough nutrients and oxygen.
 People with hypotension may experience symptoms like dizziness, fainting, blurred vision, or nausea.